 Spend as much time as possible on and in the river.

 Exercising my curiosity, learning, discovering stuff about consumers, working with people who have similar values to me, inventing stuff, helping people be brilliant, being allowed to be myself.

 - What idea should we be taking more seriously?

 The internet is being used predominantly as a cost-per-acquisition vehicle by advertisers.
 But its potential to deliver increased brand empathy on comms plans is enormous.

 The Ideas People is drawn from major research conducted by The Economist in 2007.
 It's built on essential truths about the world we live in and The Economist's readership.
 One is that ideas, not products, are the currency of the modern economy.
 Another is that Ideas People are the stars of the 21st century.
 They produce and implement new thinking, they influence others, they have stamina.
 They are turned on by new ideas and opportunities.
 Are you an Ideas Person?
 Go to the quiz at www.theideaspeople.economist.com and find out for yourself.

-Robert Horler is a mixture of ...
-Pioneer Catalyst Builder.
+- Sue Unerman is a Pioneer Catalyst Builder.